murmukailash/Santali-Dictionary/README.md

 ### Prerequisites

-- Ensure you have [Node.js](https://nodejs.org/) installed on your machine.
+- Ensure you have a web server environment set up on your machine.
+This could be any server software, such as Apache, Nginx, Node.js, or others, depending on your project's requirements.

 ### Installation